shaiggon/pikkukoski-analysis/README.md

 In `analysis.ipynb` I explore the relation of the rain and temperature compared to the different water quality measurements we get from Pikkukoski.

+## Future development and disclaimer

+This project is still in active development and as such an exploratory analysis it's not very presentable yet.
+There still exists no regression model and the notebook will be cleaned up in the future.
+That being said, I'm making the repo already public such that I can get some feedback and ideas from data scientists.